tBuLi/symfit/docs/api_structure.rst

 Fitting a model to data is, at it's most basic, a parameter optimisation, and depending on whether you do a least-squares fit or a loglikelihood fit your objective function changes.
-This means we can split the process of fitting in three distint, isolated parts:: the :class:`~symfit.core.fit.Model`, the Objective and the Minimizer.
+This means we can split the process of fitting in three distint, isolated parts:: the :class:`~symfit.core.models.Model`, the Objective and the Minimizer.

 In practice, :class:`~symfit.core.fit.Fit` will choose an appropriate objective